We look forward to welcoming you at any of our worship services.

 Sunday Worship at 11 AM

-As we continue to navigate the changing world of CoViD-19, we welcome you in person with appropriate precautions.
-Please wear a face covering and social distance.
-Sanitizer and wipes are readily available in the lobby.
-Please practice the Golden Rule - "Do for others what you would want them to do for you."
+We now welcome you in person!
+For those with ongoing health concerns, sanitizer and wipes are readily available in the lobby.
+Please practice the Golden Rule – “Do for others what you would want them to do for you.”
 We also welcome you to watch our livestream online.

 To join our Sunday church service online, click on the YouTube icon or click here to be redirected to our You Tube channel or use the search bar in You Tube to look up Sunrise Chapel Livestream.
 Once you get there please subscribe so you get a notification when our service goes live!
 Also YouTube loves subscribers, and it helps spread the word to more people.